dpavlin/duckdb-logs/README.md

 # Import nginx log files into duckdb

+## l.sql

-l.sql   - init schema
+init schema from one existing log file

-l.sh    - import
+## l.sh

+import data from log files, if run without parameters, if one log file is specified it will be just inserted

 # geoip.py